 The club badge or crest is the famous club and the badge on the shirt is often kissed by players when they celebrate the goal or victory, signs of loyalty and love for the club.
 The badge has changed significantly since the formation of the club, well over a hundred years ago, but today's top is of great importance to the history and tradition of this famous football club.

-Above the shield is the famous Shankly Gates depicted in 1982 outside Anfield Stadium as former and most famous director of Liverpool, Bill Shankly, who led Liverpool from the mediocrity of the Second Division, three championship titles, two FA cup and UEFA Cup.
+Above the shield is the famous Shankly Gates depicted in 1982 outside Anfield Stadium as former and most famous director of Liverpool, Bill Shankly, who led Liverpool from the mediocrity of the Second Division, three league titles, two FA cup and UEFA Cup.
 Bill Shankly is considered to be the greatest fan of Liverpool's biggest manager, as he transformed the club.

 On the top of the Shankly Gates and on the badge, the words You Will Never Walk Alone which is the title of Gerry and the pacemaker title given by Liverpool fans as the hymn of the club, will again appear as Shankly's leader , and Liverpool fans are honored today.